projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 **Key Terms**
 - **Microsoft Windows**

-**Microsoft Windows** is a group of OSs manufactured by Microsoft.
+**Microsoft Windows** is a computer operating system that was developed by Microsoft Corporation in 1985 to run personal computers (PCs).
 Microsoft Windows is the most widely used desktop operating system.
 This is because Windows comes preloaded on most new PCs, so it is found on most home computers.

 There have been many different versions of Windows, but the most recent ones are:
 - Windows 10 (released in 2015)